OCNS/SoftwareWG/content/pages/contact.rst

 --------

 In 2024, the working group will meet regularly in the second Tuesday of each month at 1500/1600 UTC (depending on DST).
-Please `click here to subscribe to the event calendar <https://calendar.google.com/calendar/u/0?cid=MGFlMjA3NTg4ZDVlOGM2NDIzYmQzZDcxYTE2MjdiMGQwM2M0YmIwNDdiYWExYmM5MmE5ZDYyZjU2ZmM5Yzc1YUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t>`__.
+Please `click here <https://calendar.google.com/calendar/embed?src=0ae207588d5e8c6423bd3d71a1627b0d03c4bb047baa1bc92a9d62f56fc9c75a%40group.calendar.google.com&ctz=Europe%2FLondon>`__ to subscribe to the event calendar.
+Click `here <https://calendar.google.com/calendar/ical/0ae207588d5e8c6423bd3d71a1627b0d03c4bb047baa1bc92a9d62f56fc9c75a%40group.calendar.google.com/public/basic.ics>`__ for the iCal export.
-Note: to prevent spamming/trolling, you must be logged into Zoom.
+Note: to prevent spamming/trolling, you must be logged into Zoom to attend the meetings.
 The agenda is collected on `GitHub tickets <https://github.com/OCNS/SoftwareWG/labels/C%3A%20Meeting>`__.
 Please feel free to drop in.